 Bedrock for the World

-Once the beast was sealed within the depths of the Nexus, it was time to clean up the foggy mess left in its wake by making the stone temple a bedrock for existence.
+Once the beast was sealed, it was time to clean up the foggy mess left in its wake by making the stone temple a bedrock for existence.
 To bind the remnants of the world diffused by the fog, the Monumentals created the Archstones.
 True to its name, each “Keystone” (要石) acts as a foundation, a place for the untethered world to go.
 In this way, they bind reality together like stitches in patchwork.
 Even shards seem to reserve this great power, though these fragments are too unstable to be used without crumbling apart afterward.
 And while the Archstones apparently don’t hinder the fog’s erasure of existence in any way, their role in cleaning up the gaps left in its wake explains why most are shaped like baku, dream-eating demons in Japanese folklore.
 They anchor the fluidity of the conceptual into rigid reality.
-However, this shape doesn’t encompass all of them.
+However, this bestial shape doesn’t encompass all of them.

 The last Monumental states that only six were entrusted to other civilizations’ leaders, but this is most likely referring to the six housed at the temple, each depicting the leader and society associated with it at the time.
 The leaders carry their own green oval crystal, the same embedded in a six-side pillar during the cutscene where the Monumental describes this event.
 These six crystals thus seem to be the Archstones’ cores, the source of their power.
 We find many more of the smaller stones in the actual areas, each linking back to their corresponding stone in the temple like a branch — indeed, reliefs of the six-sided pillar portray the green crystal like a seed from which flora branches out.
 Therefore, in entrusting “one” Archstone, the Monumentals were in fact leaving many individual stones in their care, covering more ground in a network to widen an individual Archstone’s area of effect.
 As the description for a Shard of Archstone relates, they now “dot” the various lands.